Lost Battles of the Vietnam War

 One theme presented by supporters of the American empire is the U.S. military is invincible and can never lose unless stabbed in the back by impatient politicians.
 They claim the U.S. military never lost a battle during the entire Vietnam war.
-This was disputed by America's most decorated officer of that war, Col. David Hackworth, in his book "About Face."
+On August 30, 2011, President Barack Obama proclaimed to a gathering of veterans: "But let it be remembered that you won every major battle of that war.
+Every single one."
+Vietnam vet Senator John McCain repeated this lie in a 2013 article in the "Wall Street Journal."
+This myth was disputed by America's most decorated officer of that war, Colonel David Hackworth, in his book "About Face."
 The U.S. military had every advantage, yet mistakes were made and battles lost.
-Internet research turns up these 64 lost battles of the Vietnam war:
+Internet research turns up these 112 lost battles of the Vietnam war:

 2. The Sinking of the USNS Card - This World War II aircraft carrier was later used as a transport for American military cargo.
 On May 2, 1964, it was moored in a heavily defended harbor in the Saigon River.
 Two VC commandos crawled down a sewer pipe and attached explosives to the ship.
 The explosion knocked a huge hole in the hull and killed five American crewmen, causing the ship to sink 45 feet to the river bed.

 3. Attack on Bien Hoa Airbase - On November 1, 1964, Viet Cong squads shelled the airfield at Bien Hoa with mortars.
 The attack began shortly after midnight and lasted 20 minutes.
 It was estimated that there were three 81mm mortars.
 The attack was devastating as 27 aircraft were hit, including 20 B-57s (5 destroyed), 4 helicopters, and 3 A-1H Skyraiders.
 A fourth Skyraider crashed trying to take off.
 Five Americans and two Vietnamese were killed, and 43 wounded.